Naoghuman/lib-fxml/README.md

 The [JavaDoc] from the library `Lib-FXML` can be explored here: [JavaDoc Lib-FXML] _(in work)_

-_Image:_ JavaDoc Lib-FXML v0.2.0-PRERELEASE
+_Image:_ JavaDoc Lib-FXML v0.3.0-PRERELEASE
-TODO
+![Lib-FXML_JavaDoc_v0.3.0-PRERELEASE_2019-04-23_20-35.png][Lib-FXML_JavaDoc_v0.3.0-PRERELEASE_2019-04-23_20-35]

 Download<a name="Download" />
 ---

-Current `version` is `0.2.0-PRERELEASE`.
+Current `version` is `0.3.0-PRERELEASE`.
 Main points in this release are:
-* Extend the api from Lib-FXML with more methods, tests and internal validations.
+* Extend the api with exciting features like FXMLAction, FXMLModel.
-* Prepare the documentation for the future releases.
+* Create an extended demo application with all features from the library.

 Download:
-* [Release v0.2.0-PRERELEASE] (02.24.2019 / MM.dd.yyyy)
+* [Release v0.3.0-PRERELEASE] (04.23.2019 / MM.dd.yyyy)

 An `overview` about all existings releases can be found here:
 * [Overview] from all releases in Lib-FXML.